Reneva-dev/RENNEW25098_PTO2502_GroupA_Reneva_Newman_DSJ05/README.md

 Open in your browser
 Visit the URL displayed in your terminal, typically http://localhost:5173.

-🧩 Main Features
+## 🧩 Main Features
-Dynamic API Fetching: Fetches live podcast data from https://podcast-api.netlify.app/.
+-Dynamic API Fetching: Fetches live podcast data from https://podcast-api.netlify.app/.

-Show Detail Page: View full podcast information including description, seasons, and episodes.
+-Show Detail Page: View full podcast information including description, seasons, and episodes.

-Search Bar: Filter podcasts by typing any part of the title with debounced input.
+-Search Bar: Filter podcasts by typing any part of the title with debounced input.

-Genre Filter: Narrow down podcasts by selecting from available genres.
+-Genre Filter: Narrow down podcasts by selecting from available genres.

-Sort Options: Sort podcasts by last updated date or title alphabetically.
+-Sort Options: Sort podcasts by last updated date or title alphabetically.

-Collapsible Seasons & Episodes: Expand seasons to see episodes in a clean, organized manner.
+-Collapsible Seasons & Episodes: Expand seasons to see episodes in a clean, organized manner.

-Loading and Error States: Provides user feedback when data is loading or an error occurs.
+-Loading and Error States: Provides user feedback when data is loading or an error occurs.

-Responsive Design: Works well on different screen sizes.
+-Responsive Design: Works well on different screen sizes.

-Accessible and Semantic HTML: Uses proper form controls and attributes for better accessibility.
+-Accessible and Semantic HTML: Uses proper form controls and attributes for better accessibility.

-⚠️ Known Limitations
+## ⚠️ Known Limitations
 Pagination is not yet implemented; all podcasts and episodes load in a single view.

 Some podcast descriptions or episode details might be incomplete due to API data limitations.